BrighTide/sys3-public/concordance system 4.md

             - Does it make sense for people to spend the same currency agreeing with normative claims and betting on epistemic ones?
             - "a crypto currency is valuable to the extent it's design legibly entangles it with things that are valuable"

+      SWARM - Rewarding the crowd for helping (finding coherence, agreeing disagreeing, taking and making bets, linking to other cards in the canon?)

       *discord can beget rightness*
       ⚔ FOREGROUND DISCORD         - "Finding people who disagree and having them work through that disagreement seems to be a robust method of bring more right"